roncampbell/IRE2018/index.md

 Let's look for people who fed gators and got bitten for their trouble.
 We'll use the filter function to find them.
 Then we'll group by sex.
 Finally, we'll count them and calculate the median age by sex.
 Any bets on which sex is more likely to feed gators?

-A couple of points before we get into this next exercise: First, while we occasionally assign a variable with an equal sign (and more often with the assignment operator), we specify values for those variables with a double equal sign (==).
+A couple of points before we do this exercise: First, while we occasionally assign a variable with an equal sign (and more often with the assignment operator), we specify values for variables with a double equal sign (==).
 (If you're having trouble wrapping your head around that concept, here's an example: variable = "weather", value == "cloudy".)
 Second, in R and in most statistical languages the standard shortcut for "the number of persons or things" is "n" or "n()".

     AlligatorBites %>%
         filter(Gator_Fed == "Y") %>%